Loans

 According to bankers, Centurium is likely to team up with Luckin on the bid, which will help it tap into the latter’s strong balance sheet and credit profile, and achieve greater leverage while also shoring up support from lenders.

-If successful, the bid would mark Centurium’s first major European investment and propel Luckin onto the global stage with the target’s global network of over 4,000 stores in 52 countries.
-Luckin already had 29,214 outlets in operation as of September.
+If successful, the bid would mark Centurium’s first major European investment and propel Luckin onto the global stage with the target’s network of more than 4,000 stores in 52 countries.
+Luckin had 29,214 outlets as of September.

 “This significant devaluation, alongside Puma’s strong brand heritage and global footprint, presents a rare chance for Chinese buyers to invest at what appears to be a temporarily depressed price,” the third Chinese banker said.